cxtraa/ngd_with_slt/README.md

     * currently it is to save as pickle file
 * setup hyperparam testing (mainly training lr, and RLCT lr, use MALA to do this)
 * fix the criterion issue, current criterion[general] is used for everything but we should implement custom for KFAC
 * should we even use KFAC?
+KFAC doesnt work with ReLU, but using NGD from yiwen is extremely slow on CUDA
 * run optimizer on CNN for long epochs and get good estimate of RLCT